ldpliu/egent/knowledge/tools/github.md

 ```

 Keep the PR title concise.
 In the PR description, provide detailed reasoning for the changes using Markdown format and make sure to use the `$''` syntax (ANSI-C quoting), as it correctly interprets escape sequences.

+PR title and description must be in English.